Overview

 By July 2024 (3 months later), 1.90% of them made another purchase.

-If a customer buys twice (e.g. in November and again in January), they’ll be counted in both months separately.
+When viewing a period-by-period metric such as Customers, each column reflects only purchases made in that specific period.
+If a customer buys twice (e.g. in November and again in January), they're counted in both periods separately.

 📈 Vertically (Column by Column)